juniorgasparotto/GraphExpression/README.md

 * `filter`: Does not return items when the filter return negative but continues searching until you reach the root item.
 The research uses the delegate `EntityItemFilterDelegate2` , that is, we have the depth information of the item to use in the search.
 * `stop`: Determines when the navigation must stop, otherwise the navigation should go to the root item.
-* `depthStart`: Determines the depth of the search should start
+* `depthStart`: Determines the depth to the research begin
-* `depthEnd`: Determines the depth of the search should stop
+* `depthEnd`: Determines the depth that the search should stop

 In this example, we will return all the ancestors of the last item of expression, noting that the structure is the same as the example `GraphComplex` :